2006–07 UEFA Champions League: Group stage

 The draw for this round was held on 24 August 2006 in Monaco.
 The first matches were played on 12 September 2006, and the stage concluded on 6 December.

 The top two teams in each group advanced to the knockout stage, and the third-placed teams entered the round of 32 of the UEFA Cup.
-Based on paragraph 4.05 in the UEFA regulations for the current season, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings:
+Based on paragraph 4.05 in the UEFA regulations, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: